art-in/microcosm/docs/gotchas/react.md

     eg. `onClick={this.onChildClick.bind(null, this.props.closuredParentProp)}`

     If parent updated but child update was skipped - child element remains subscribed to old handler function with old parent data in closure.
-    This is totaly valid, but not intuitively expected at first glance.
+    This is totally valid, but not intuitively expected at first glance.
     __Workaround__: if closured data is some entity object - then closure entity ID instead of entity itself.

 ---